BCFS Health and Human Services in Lubbock

-BCFS Health and Human Services' Lubbock Transition Center provides services for youth aging out of the foster care system and those at-risk of homelessness and other challenges, that expand their skills and knowledge, strengthen their self-confidence, create healthy community relationships and help youth learn positive self-guidance.
+BCFS Health and Human Services' Lubbock center provides services for youth aging out of the foster care system and those at-risk of homelessness and other challenges, that expand their skills and knowledge, strengthen their self-confidence, create healthy community relationships and help youth learn positive self-guidance.

 Services provided at the center:

 - Case Management, Counseling and Youth Mentorships

 - Preparation for Adult Living (PAL): Involves a six-week lifeskills training

 - Parenting classes (every Thursday from 6-7:00 p.m.)

 The center served more than 800 youth last year, and currently serves about 300 youth each month!
 Call 806-792-0526 for more information.

 Post PAL Services

 LIKE US ON FACEBOOK for the latest updates about our youth, and stories of their successes!
 Here are just a few profiles of some of our stars.

 Dustin aged out of foster care at 18 years old with no family or caregiver to lead the way.
 Statistically, he had a very low chance of attending college after aging out of care.
 But the Lubbock Transition Center helped him get into college at the University of Texas at Austin to earn his Bachelor's degree - AND NOW he's even earning his Doctoral degree of Physical Therapy at UT Southwestern in Dallas.